MischaU8/yumyum/exercises/modeling-exercise-50_SDl_9By74ik.md

-corner edges create a rectangle curve and use it to cut the solid then remove the curve in the middle solid add
-Phillips to all edges and you're all set
+corner edges create a rectangle curve and use it to cut the solid then remove the curve in the middle solid add fillets to all edges and you're all set